RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

  * Go to Design -> Select mysql template -> Click Launch parametrs icon -> Enter container name and add Additional startup as ``init.sh`` -> Click on Add button

  * Click on Add button to add tomcat template -> select tomcat template and the tag -> Click on Add button
- * Click Launch parametrs icon -> Enter container name and Port mapping as ``8080:8080`` and Nlnked container as mysqlpet:mysql -> Click on Add button
+ * Click Launch parametrs icon -> Enter container name and Port mapping as ``8080:8080`` and Linked container as mysqlpet:mysql -> Click on Add button
  * Click Next button to create blueprint

 3. Import Ubuntu Node